GlesgaJitter/mungos_repo/README.txt

   A future development may be to allow users to input values for the features manually, and utilise the linear-regression model to predict the car's market price.

-3. How to Install and Run the Project
+2. How to Install and Run the Project
   The Jupyter notebook .ipynb file included was developed using Atom, and is called project1_code2.ipynb.
   Used-car data sets will need to be downloaded and stored in the local folder to be loaded, or the project1_code2.ipynb code can be amended to the files' location.

-5. How to Use the Project
-  TBD
-6. Include Credits
-  TBD
-7. Add a License
-  TBD
-8. Include Tests
-  TBD